 For the landowner, the most important part of the comprehensive plan is the land use section.

-Let’s return to our earlier point that it is important to distinguish between land use and zoning, this is because land use (or the comprehensive plan) takes precedence over zoning (or the zoning code).
+This is because land use (or the comprehensive plan) takes precedence over zoning (or the zoning code).

 If the project you are looking to complete does not comply with zoning, it is often possible to request a zoning variance or a rezoning.